huzaifa-ai-tech/DocuMind-AI/README.md

 # ⚠️ Disclaimer

 This project is intended for educational and portfolio purposes.
-Performance may vary depending on hardware, camera quality, and environmental conditions.
+AI-generated results and OCR extraction may not always be 100% accurate and should be verified before use in production environments.

 ---